 You may come across different examples of IT engagement (service) models since their naming and definition often depends on the vendor’s positioning.
 Typical IT engagement models include Fixed Price, Time & Material, Dedicated Team, Outstaffing, Milestone-Based Model, etc.

-At Edvantis, we scope our services in three IT engagement models: Staff Augmentation, Managed Team, and Managed Project.
+At Edvantis, we scope our services in three IT engagement models: Staff Augmentation, Dedicated Team, and Fixed-price Project.

-- Managed team: the premises are similar to staff augmentation, but the difference is that you onboard an entire team, well-accustomed to working together and managed by Edvantis for effective performance.
+• Dedicated team: the premises are similar to Staff Augmentation, but the difference is that you onboard an entire team, well-accustomed to working together and managed by Edvantis for effective performance.
 Work allocation and planning still remains your core responsibility, but we facilitate integrating the team into your SDLC and provide proactive operational and managerial support.

 That said, before selecting an appropriate service model, you need to go through all the engagement steps with your shortlisted IT outsourcing vendor.
 What happens next?
 How do you set the right direction for the outsourcing relationship?
 Let’s dwell on this.